blueish9/redux-dispatcher/README.md

 **It's main purpose is to combine action type, action creator and store's dispatch function into one, then you no need to worry about defining and managing action type constants.**

 **Guaranteed**:
-- No new concept, nothing different from Redux paradigm: define action (payload), dispatch action, use reducer to handle action and return new state.
+- No breaking change, no new concept, nothing different from Redux paradigm: define action (payload), dispatch action, use reducer to handle action and return new state.
 - Easy to adapt.
 - Easy to read and write.
 - Less code.